§ Trust Spanning Protocol (TSP) Specification

 VID_sndr

-. - Step 8: Process the rest of control fields.
+. - Step 8: Process the rest of the control fields.

 - Step 9: Return the payload to the upper layer application.